airqo-platform/AirQo-frontend/mobile/README.md

         - [AIRQO_API_TOKEN](https://staging-docs.airqo.net/#/../api/users?id=login)
       - Use the corresponding database collection names for the collection variables.
         - You can create a collection using the following [guide.](https://firebase.google.com/docs/firestore/data-model#collections)
+      - We restricted the search API to only call 3 other APIs, the Geocoding API, GeoLocation API, and the Places API.
+It should therefore have access to those above APIs.
+You can then get the api key from the GCP [credentials page.](https://console.cloud.google.com/apis/credentials)

 ### **Complete Setup**